 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-The monthly LHA in Harrow depends on which part of the borough you live in.
-In 2017, the rates are:
+In 2021, the monthly LHA rates in Harrow rates are:

 Can I talk to someone at the council about problems with my private landlord, and are there any Tenancy Relations Officers (TROs)?

 Harrow Council has a Private Sector Housing Enforcement Team who inspect the quality of prviately rented accommodation to prevent disrepair, poor conditions and overcrowding.
 The team educates landlords about their responsibilities.
 If necessary, they will use their enforcement powers to serve legal notices on criminal landlords.

 Do private landlords in Harrow have to get a licence?

 Selective licensing applies in Wealdstone and Edgware wards.
 Here, all rented properties of any size must be licensed.
 Harrow Council also operates a borough-wide, additional licensing scheme for any homes occupied by four or more people, forming two or more households.